 Section 1.
 The deposit, investment, and disbursement of all funds shall be subject to the direction of the Executive Committee.

 Section 2.
-It shall be the Treasurer's responsibility to maintain a running balance of Academy finances and to aid the Executive Director in developing an annual budget for the principal activities of the Academy.
+It shall be the Treasurer's responsibility to maintain a running balance of Academy finances and to aid the Executive Secretary in developing an annual budget for the principal activities of the Academy.

 Section 3.
 In the event of the dissolution of the Academy or in the event it shall cease to carry out the objectives and purposes herein set forth, the assets identified as having originated from or assigned to the activities of the Division (e.g. NATS) will be distributed to that body if it is currently active and is meeting the stated purposes as identified in its bylaws.
 All remaining assets of the corporation shall be distributed as directed by the Executive Committee, to organizations that are interested in science education and scientific research and that are exempt from taxation under Section 501(c)(3) of the Internal Revenue Code of 1954 (or successor provision thereto), with preference being given, in order of priority, to (1) the Academy Divisions that remain active, (2) Nebraska organizations, and (3) national organizations.
 In no event shall any of the assets of the Academy, upon dissolution, go or be distributed to Academy members, or for any other purpose, it being the intent that the assets owned by the Academy upon dissolution be devoted to the carrying on of scientific education and/or research through the investigation and dissemination of scientific knowledge.